 - Managing Director/Partner: $500K - $20MM+

-At the analyst level, it is not uncommon to work between 80 to 120 hour weeks at some firms.
-Most analysts start in the summer and receive their first investment banking analyst bonus around June or July, approximately one year after the analyst starts working.
-Analysts also often receive a signing bonus from $5k to $20k, as well as a moving bonus if they are transferring laterally to a different bank.
+At the analyst level, it is not uncommon to work between 80 to 120 hour weeks at some of the more demanding firms.
+Most analysts start in the summer and receive their first investment banking analyst bonus around June or July, approximately one year after they start working.
+Analysts also expect to receive a signing bonus from $5k to $20k, as well as a moving bonus if they are transferring laterally to a different bank.